 The California High School All-Star Band was created in 1971 as a part of Monterey Jazz Festival's continuing commitment to jazz education.

-Renamed the Next Generation Jazz Orchestra in 2004, former members include pianists Benny Green and Patrice Rushen, bassist Larry Grenadier, drummers Carlos Vega, Chad Wackerman, Marcus Gilmore and Justin Brown; saxophonists Joshua Redman, Donny McCaslin, Mark Turner, Eric Marienthal, Ted Nash, and Dave Koz; trombonists Luis Bonilla and Andy Martin, flutist Elena Ayodele Pinderhughes, trumpeters Gilbert Castellanos and Ambrose Akinmusire, composer Jeff Beal, and big band leader Gordon Goodwin, to name a few.
+Renamed the Next Generation Jazz Orchestra in 2004, former members include pianists Benny Green, Patrice Rushen and Kris Bowers, bassist Larry Grenadier, drummers Carlos Vega, Chad Wackerman, Marcus Gilmore and Justin Brown; saxophonists Joshua Redman, Donny McCaslin, Mark Turner, Eric Marienthal, Ted Nash, Eddie Barbash, and Dave Koz; trombonists Luis Bonilla and Andy Martin, flutist Elena Ayodele Pinderhughes, trumpeters Gilbert Castellanos, Ambrose Akinmusire, and Adam O'Farrill; composer Jeff Beal, and big band leader Gordon Goodwin, to name a few.
 In the past, the band has been under the leadership of Ladd McIntosh, Don Schamber, Benny Golson, Bill Berry, and others.
 Now under the tutelage of Paul Contos, the renowned saxophonist and flutist who serves as the director of the Orchestra, the ensemble is dedicated to the study and performance of the most challenging big band literature available.

 After obtaining a place in the Orchestra, members of this ensemble gather for one weekend in the summer to begin rehearsals in preparation for a domestic or international tour.
 Having received worldwide acclaim, tour performances for the Orchestra have included festivals and venues in the United States, Canada, Japan, Australia, and Europe, including:

 - Athenaeum Music and Arts Library, San Diego, California

 - Berklee Performance Center, Boston, Massachusetts